Lexington Winter Invitational

 c.)
 Rebuttals should frame why you win the debate

 d.)
-In terms of qualifications, I did the whole TOC/speaker awards/late elims thing and I debate for Harvard but I’m a first year out – make of all of that what you will
+In terms of qualifications, I did the whole TOC/speaker awards/late elims thing and I qualled to the NDT as a Harvard first-year, but I am a second year out – make of all of that what you will

 e.)
 I love subpoints